ROCm/HIP/docs/user_guide/faq.md

 can convert the accelerator code to HIP, compile that code with hipcc, and link with object code from their preferred compiler.

 ## Can HIP API support C style application?
 What is the differentce between C and C++ ?
-HIP is C++ runtime APIs, supports C style applications as well.
+HIP is C++ runtime API that supports C style applications as well.

-Some C style applications (and also interfaces to other languages (Fortran, Python)) would call certain HIP APIs but not make use of any kernel programming in them.
+Some C style applications (and interfaces to other languages (Fortran, Python)) would call certain HIP APIs but not use kernel programming.
-They can be compiled with a C compiler and run correctly, however, there are small details need to take into accout in the codes, for example, initializtion, as shown in the simple application below, which uses HIP structs dim3, with file name "test.hip.cpp"
+They can be compiled with a C compiler and run correctly, however, small details must be considered in the code.
+For example, initializtion, as shown in the simple application below, uses HIP structs dim3 with the file name "test.hip.cpp"
 ```
 #include "hip/hip_runtime_api.h"
 #include "stdio.h"